 - Price: Specifies the cost of the product in the same currency as your site.

 - Brand (required for Criteo Retail Media): Represents the product brand’s name.

 Criteo ad example | Criteo

 Optional Fields for Criteo feeds

-For the complete list of optional fields and all information needed on how to best prepare your feed for Criteo visit their product feed specification page.
+You can check the different product catalog specifications for different business types and all information needed on how to best prepare your feed for Criteo on their product feed specification page.